Undergraduate Certificate in Gender, Sexuality and Women’s Studies

-Take an interdisciplinary approach to the study of identity, power and privilege with the 12- credit Undergraduate Certificate in Gender, Sexuality and Women’s Studies in Temple University’s College of Liberal Arts.
+Take an interdisciplinary approach to the study of identity, power and privilege with the 12- credit Gender, Sexuality and Women’s Studies Undergraduate Certificate in Temple University’s College of Liberal Arts.
 Explore the cultural, economic and political factors that form the daily experiences of women and queer communities.

 Through the curriculum, you’ll engage in critical studies of gender and sexuality and their intersection with ability, class, gender and race in the U.S. Deepen your critical and analytical thinking skills with rigorous reading and writing coursework, and study the central institutions of gender, including family, sexuality and love, the ideology of femininity, and more.

-Designed for students in majors outside of the College of Liberal Arts, the Certificate in Gender, Sexuality and Women’s Studies can enrich your studies and help you develop a career path oriented toward gender, sexuality and women’s studies.
+Designed for students in majors outside of the College of Liberal Arts, the Gender, Sexuality and Women’s Studies Certificate can enrich your studies and help you form a pathway toward careers in gender, sexuality and women’s studies.

 Classes & Curriculum

-Students pursuing the 12-credit Gender, Sexuality and Women’s Studies Undergraduate Certificate choose one of two Introduction to Gender Studies courses, complete the Field Work course and select two electives from a broad range of interdisciplinary courses focused on sexuality, race and diversity.
+Students pursuing the 12-credit undergraduate certificate choose one of two Introduction to Gender Studies courses, complete the Field Work course and select two electives from a broad range of interdisciplinary courses focused on sexuality, race and diversity.